West Hampton Dunes, New York

-West Hampton Dunes is an incorporated village in the Town of Southampton on Westhampton Island, in Suffolk County, in New York, United States, off the South Shore of Long Island.
-The population was 55 at the 2010 census.
+West Hampton Dunes is an incorporated village in the Town of Southampton on Westhampton Island, in Suffolk County, New York, United States.
+Located off the South Shore of Long Island, the village's population was 126 at the time of the 2020 census.

 History

 West Hampton Dunes is located on a barrier island in the Town of Southampton.
 The barrier island was part of Fire Island until a nor'easter in 1931 split the island creating Moriches Inlet.
-The inlet created a geographic oddity whereby the town of Brookhaven actually has jurisdiction on land immediately west of West Hampton Dunes although Brookhaven land access to it involves a nearly 20 mi drive through Southampton.
+The inlet created a geographic oddity whereby the Town of Brookhaven actually has jurisdiction on land immediately west of West Hampton Dunes although Brookhaven land access to it involves a nearly 20 mi drive through the Town of Southampton.

-The village incorporated in 1993 in attempt to have more control over its precarious state since it was obliterated in the Great Hurricane of 1938, 1991 Halloween Nor'easter ("The Perfect Storm") and again in a 1992 nor'easter.
+The village incorporated in 1993 in attempt to have more control over its precarious state since it was obliterated in the Great Hurricane of 1938, the 1991 Halloween Nor'easter ("The Perfect Storm") and again in a 1992 nor'easter.
 Specifically, the village wanted to have a say in U.S. Army Corps of Engineers handling of the barrier beach—particularly in response to a series of groynes at Shinnecock Inlet that have created major beach erosion "downstream" in the longshore drift.
-Almost immediately after incorporation, Gary Vegliante, the village's first and to date only mayor, sued the U.S. Army Corps of Engineers for $200 million.
+Almost immediately after incorporation, Gary Vegliante, the village's first mayor, sued the U.S. Army Corps of Engineers for $200 million.
 The Corps settled the suit and began replenishing the beach leading to a building boom on what had been a devastated empty section of beach.

 The American Shore and Beach Preservation Association named West Hampton Dunes one of America's top restored beaches.
 In 2007, resident Yale Nelson finished a documentary on the town history which premiered October 20, 2007, in Westhampton at the Hamptons Film Festival.

 In 1996, West Hampton Dunes was the closest community to the crash of TWA Flight 800, which occurred in the ocean about 8 mi due south of it, although news reports focused on the much larger communities across Moriches Bay that provided the water response.